top of page

 Mountains to Sea Conservation Trust

-My drive to preserve and restore natural systems is rooted in survival and instinct.
-I believe this is the dynamic challenge facing humanity and life today.
-Mountains to Sea uses the scientific method, kupu in communications, and evolving restoration practices to achieve conservation goals.
-I’m grateful for the opportunity to build relationships and collect data to support our mission.
-MTS operations involve kaitiaki, landowners, and agencies, working together to protect species and habitats for future abundance.
+Jewel's drive to preserve and restore natural systems is rooted in survival and instinct.
+She believes this is the dynamic challenge facing humanity and life today.
+Jewel is grateful for the opportunity to build relationships and collect data to support Mountains to Sea Conservation Trust's mission, involving kaitiaki, landowners, and agencies, working together to protect species and habitats for future abundance.

 Based in Northland